RandellB-Ritense/Documentation-vision/analysis.md

      - demo
      - zaken
      - objectdocumenten

-4. **Return to Connectors Page**
-   - The user navigates back to the "Connectors" page.
-   - The screen shows the same list of connectors as initially displayed.

-5. **Repeated Navigation**
-   - The user navigates back and forth between the "Connectors" and "Aggregated Data Profiles" pages multiple times.
-   - Each time the user returns to the "Connectors" page, the list of connectors remains the same.

-6. **Final Frame (Connectors Page)**
-   - The video ends with the user on the "Connectors" page, showing the same list of connectors as in the initial frame.
+   - There is an "Add new 'Aggregated Data Profile'" button on the top right.

-This sequence of frames demonstrates the user navigating between different sections of the IKO Admin web application, specifically between the "Connectors" and "Aggregated Data Profiles" pages.
+This sequence of frames demonstrates the user navigating between the "Connectors" and "Aggregated Data Profiles" sections of the IKO Admin web application.

 ,Batch 4:
 Here is a step-by-step analysis of the frames from the video:

-1. **Initial Screen**:
+1. **Initial Screen (Aggregated Data Profiles List)**
-   - The user is on a web page titled "Aggregated Data Profiles."
+   - The screen shows a list of aggregated data profiles.
-   - The page lists several data profiles: brp, kelder, bag-pand, kelder eigenaar, get-documenten-of-zaak, demo, zaken, and objectdocumenten.
+   - The profiles listed include: brp, kelder, bag-pand, kelder eigenaar, get-documenten-of-zaak, demo, zaken, and objectdocumenten.
-   - There is an "Add new 'Aggregated Data Profile'" button at the top right.
+   - There is an "Add new 'Aggregated Data Profile'" button at the top right corner.

-2. **Selecting a Data Profile**:
+2. **Selecting a Profile (Demo)**
-   - The user hovers over the "demo" data profile.
+   - The cursor hovers over the "demo" profile.
-   - A cursor highlights the "demo" profile, indicating the user's intention to select or edit this profile.

-3. **Opening the Data Profile**:
-   - The user clicks on the "demo" profile.
+   - The "demo" profile is highlighted, indicating it is being selected.
-   - The screen transitions to the edit page for the "demo" profile.

-4. **Edit Profile Page**:
+3. **Opening the Selected Profile (Demo)**
-   - The edit page for the "demo" profile is displayed.
+   - The "demo" profile is opened, showing its detailed configuration page.
-   - The page has three tabs: General, Relations, and Preview.
+   - The page is divided into three tabs: General, Relations, and Preview.
-   - The "General" tab is selected by default.
+   - The "General" tab is active by default.

+4. **Editing the Profile (General Tab)**
-   - The "Edit profile" section includes fields for Name, Connector Instance, Connector Endpoint, Role, Cache enabled, and Time to live.
+   - The "Edit profile" section is visible.
-   - The "demo" profile name is pre-filled.
+   - The name of the profile is "demo".
+   - There are fields to select a connector instance and a connector endpoint.
-   - The Connector Instance is set to "(Demo) Demo1."
+   - The selected connector instance is "(Demo) Demo1" and the connector endpoint is "mockdata".
-   - The Connector Endpoint is set to "mockdata."
-   - The Role field contains "ROLE_ADMIN, ROLE_USER."
+   - The role assigned is "ROLE_ADMIN, ROLE_USER".
-   - The "Cache enabled" toggle is set to "Off."
+   - There is an option to enable caching with a toggle switch currently set to "Off".
-   - The "Time to live" field is set to "600000" milliseconds.
+   - The "Time to live" is set to 600000 milliseconds.
-   - There is a "Save" button at the bottom right.
+   - There is a "Clear cache" button and a "Save" button.

-5. **Interacting with the Edit Page**:
+5. **Navigating Through the Profile Configuration**
+   - The cursor moves around the configuration page, highlighting different sections.
-   - The user hovers over the "Cache enabled" toggle.
+   - The cursor hovers over the "Time to live" field and the "Clear cache" button.
-   - The cursor highlights the toggle, indicating the user's intention to interact with it.
+   - The "Save" button is also highlighted, indicating the user might be about to save the changes.

-6. **Saving the Profile**:
+6. **Final Frame (Profile Configuration)**
-   - The user clicks the "Save" button.
+   - The cursor is positioned over the "Save" button, indicating the user is ready to save the configuration.
-   - The screen remains on the edit page, indicating that the changes have been saved or are in the process of being saved.
+   - The overall configuration remains the same as in the previous frames.

-This sequence of frames shows the user navigating through the "Aggregated Data Profiles" page, selecting a profile, editing its details, and saving the changes.
+This sequence of frames illustrates the process of navigating to and configuring an aggregated data profile within an administrative interface.

 ,Batch 5:
 Here is a step-by-step analysis of the frames from the video: